Editor’s Note: This post has been updated with new content and links.

 Using Facebook Ads Manager to Edit Your Campaigns

 Proper Facebook campaign optimization can make or break ad campaigns.

-It could be as simple as noticing a small typo inside you ad copy and wanting to change it ASAP.
+It could be as simple as noticing a small typo in your ad copy and wanting to change it ASAP.

 To edit an existing Facebook campaign, ad set, or ad, hover over its name and click on the Edit icon.
 You can also select multiple ad sets or ads and bulk edit them to be even more efficient.

-You’ll be guided to a new popup editing window where you can quickly make the changes.
+You should see a popup editing window where you can make your changes.